dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The `verification` element consists of the following elements:

-`organization`: REQUIRED.
-String value identifying the organisation that verified the person's identity.

-`legal_context`: REQUIRED.
-JSON Object determing the legal context governing the identification verification process conducted by the `organisation`.
-This object consists of the following fields:
+`trust_framework`: REQUIRED.
+URI determing the trust framework governing the identification verification process and the identity assurance level of the OP.

-* `country`: OPTIONAL.
-ISO 3166-1 Alpha-2, e.g. "DE".
-* `regulation`: Designation of the act or set of acts or directives, e.g. "Geldwäschegesetz".
+An example value is "https://openid.net/trust_frameworks/eidas/loa_high", which denotes a notified eID system under eIDAS providing identity assurance at level of assurance "High".

-Standardized values are:
+Standardized values are defined in [trust_framework](#predefined_values_tf).
-* "DE", "Geldwäschegesetz"
-* [TBD]

-Note by the editor: It might be reasonable to rename the `legal_context` element to `trust_framework` or something similar to clearly indicate it can also be used to cover NIST SP 800-3A or eIDAS Identity Proofing including the respective assurance levels.
+The `trust_framework` value determines what further data is provided to the RP in the `verification` element.
+A notified eID system under eIDAS, for example, would not need to provide any further data whereas an OP not governed by eIDAS would need to provide verification evidences in order to allow the RP to fulfill its legal obligations.
+An example of the latter is an OP acting under the German Anti-Money laundering law ("https://openid.net/trust_frameworks/de/aml").

 `date`: REQUIRED.
 Time stamp in ISO 8601:2004 YYYY-MM-DD format representing the date when identity verification took place.

 `id`: REQUIRED.
-Unique reference to the identity verification process as performed by the verifying `organization`.
+Unique reference to the identity verification process as performed by the OP.
 Used for backtracing in case of disputes or audits.
 Note: In contrast to this field, the claim `transaction_id` refers to the transaction leading the OP to attest the user's verified identity data towards a RP.

 `method`: REQUIRED.
 Method utilized for identity verification - Depending on the value of "method", there will be different additional sub-elements with the name of the method in the verification element - possible values are